 The variety is perfect for Zones 4-8.
-If there was a contest for “Coolest Apple Name,” the Arkansas Black would undoubtedly win.
+If there were a contest for “Coolest Apple Name,” the Arkansas Black would win.
 Fortunately, the tree is a hardy and fast-growing plant.

 2. Early Harvest Apple

 Early harvest apple is perfect for Zones 3-8.
-These apples are firm and crisp, and they bear fruit early in the season.
+These apples are firm and crisp and bear fruit early in the season.

 3. Gravenstein Apple

 The variety is perfect for Zones 2-9.
-This might be the one you've been waiting to pucker up with if you prefer your apple tart.
+If you prefer your apple tart, this might be the one you've been waiting to pucker up with.

 The ‘Gravenstein,' a native of Denmark, is a wonderful apple for sauces and cider.
-Because the fruit ripens unevenly, it's best to pick it frequently.
+Because the fruit ripens unevenly, it's best to pick them frequently.